Rustimation/Pylontech-Battery-Monitoring/README.md

 I am assuming that you already have built the original board and are using Ireneusz' software.
 If not, please consult Ireneusz' project at Github [https://github.com/irekzielinski/Pylontech-Battery-Monitoring].

+In some cases you might want to shut down the battery during longer periods of standby or because there is an unwanted drain due to an inverter in standby (e.g. Hoymiles).

 # Shutting Down The Battery
 can be done by the existing software by issuing the command [http://IPAddress_of_D1_mini/req?code=shut] However, afterwards you won't be able to restart the battery by means of the console software.